shivkanthb/noshow/README.md

 ![](src/images/shared/noshow_logo.png)

-A simple chrome extension to suppress notifications on facebook, twitter & youtube.
+A simple chrome extension to suppress notifications on Facebook, Twitter and YouTube.

 ### Usage
 Clone the repository